borbamartin/side-sauce/README.md

 adding a `SIDE` default package, and a class name that will match the name of your SIDE project for a clean look to your JUnit results in Jenkins.

+### File placement
-Make sure the results are outputted to the same folder as your `report-fixer.py` file, and then just run it with `python ./report-fixer.py` after your SIDE execution has finished.
+Make sure the results are outputted to `/results`.
+This path is relative to where your `report-fixer.py` file is placed.
+Please consider the script will modify every `XML` file in that path, so it should not be shared.

+### Running the script
+Simply do: `python ./report-fixer.py` after your SIDE execution has finished.

 Keep in mind that if the SIDE execution fails this step won't run unless you configure it as a post-build action, or if you capture the exit code and throw it after the reporter finishes the execution.